Even the most fearless of men break into a cold sweat when they see the words “black-tie dress code” on an invitation.

 Black Vest (Optional)

 A black vest, also called a waistcoat, is another option for creating your black-tie style.
-The vest needs to be single-breasted and looks best if you are wearing a jacket with a peak lapel.
+The vest needs to be single-breasted and looks best if you wear a jacket with a peak lapel.

 These are entirely optional, so you can decide if that is the look you want to create.